Evolution of color vision in primates: Evolutionary pathway of SWS1

 It was found that the last two mutations, F46T and T52F, occurred between 45 million and 30 million years ago as the absolute max for short wave length opsins was increasing from 400 to 430.

 Evolutionary pathway of LWS

-Approximately 35MYA, ancestral Boreotherian LWS opsin class split into two opsin sub-classes, with one retaining the peak wavelength of 560, equal to the ancestral value.
-The other LWS opsin decreased its peak wavelength to 530 and became the M-opsin, or green-sensitive opsin.
+Approximately 35MYA, ancestral Boreotherian LWS opsin class split into two opsin sub-classes, with one retaining the peak wavelength of 560 nm, equal to the ancestral value.
+The other LWS opsin decreased its peak wavelength to 530 nm and became the M-opsin, or green-sensitive opsin.
 The details of this split are disputed.
 Some evolutionary biologists believe that the L and M photopigments of catarrhines and platyrrhines had a common evolutionary origin; molecular studies demonstrate that the peak wavelengths of the three pigments in both sub-orders is the same.
 There are two popular hypotheses that explain the evolution of the primate vision differences from this common origin.

 Polymorphism

 The first hypothesis is that the two-gene (M and L) system of the catarrhine primates evolved from a crossing-over mechanism.
 Unequal crossing over between the chromosomes carrying alleles for L and M variants could have resulted in a separate L and M gene located on a single X chromosome.
 This hypothesis requires that the evolution of the polymorphic system of the platyrrhine pre-dates the separation of the Old World and New World monkeys.

 This hypothesis proposes that this crossing-over event occurred in a heterozygous catarrhine female sometime after the platyrrhine/catarrhine divergence.
 Following the crossing-over, any male and female progeny receiving at least one X chromosome with both M and L genes would be trichromats.
 Single M or L gene X chromosomes would subsequently be lost from the catarrhine gene pool, assuring routine trichromacy.